skyrockets-21/CMU-94842-Programming-R-for-Analytics/index.md

 ![image](https://user-images.githubusercontent.com/22537687/152667951-822de97d-ec3b-458f-a1b6-f04aef88713c.png)

-# Under Construction, Stay Tuned!
+# This Page is Under Construction, Stay Tuned!

 ### Introduction
 Social vulnerability, according to CDC, refers to "the potential negative effects on communities caused by external stresses on human health.
 Such stresses include natural or human-caused disasters, or disease outbreaks.
 Reducing social vulnerability can decrease both human suffering and economic loss."